+Winner: Adobe Premiere Pro.
 Premiere’s features in each panel are simply more extensive than in Filmora.
-The muting of layers, importing via libraries, effects and preview being combined, and manipulation directly on the program panel make Premiere a better overall interface than Filmora.
+The muting of layers, importing via libraries, effects and preview being combined, and manipulation directly on the program panel make Premiere a better overall interface than Filmora

 This is the category in which Filmora thrives and Premiere Pro lacks.
 Of course, the interfaces look similar, but the functionality greatly differs.
 And this is where you see that difference.

 When initially launching the program, Filmora is significantly easier to use than Premiere Pro.
 As the saying goes, where people can mess up, they will.
 That saying goes especially for Premiere.
 With its extensive features, a wrong click and a new user could be trapped in a disastrous scenario.